mohammadMghi/goCrudCleanArch/README.md

 How to understand logic of the project that we want to implement?
 It's a very good question . for do this we have many approach , in my opinion one of the best is DDD .
 For understand of Domain Driven Design i'll write a new article in future.

-## Sparation of concens:
+## separation of concerns:

-separation of concerns mean separate as much as possible for achieve loose coupling and SOLID principle .
+Separation of concerns mean separate as much as possible for achieve loose coupling and SOLID principle .
 For example database is one of the concerns and we have to prioritize database concerns based on future changes . for example two year later we want to change or add new databse , in this sutation we should implement or change the databse whithout chenging the logic of business .
 So we have to implement it with abstraction layer . abstraction layer can spreate these concerns.

+Separation of concerns in this arch means to separate logic with abstraction layer with interface for example in this project i separate repositories from domain and use case , repositories resposible for handel databse layer. you can add any kind of databse that you think is approprate for your businnes. in this case i have used mysql but you can add mongo db or etc.